josepher-lambertyo/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing your work, you can ensure that you are making progress on the right things.

 Second, use time management techniques to your advantage.
 Block out time in Your schedule for specific tasks so that You can stay focused and avoid getting distracted.
 Using a timer can also help You stay on track and make sure that Your time is being used efficiently.
 Finally, organize your code and project files neatly and logically, which will make it easier for You to find and maintain Your code in the future.

+# 2023-12-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Second, use time management techniques to plan out your day or week.
+Create a schedule that outlines when you will work on specific tasks.
+Allocate time for breaks and downtime, as this can help with productivity and creativity.
+Use tools like calendars, task lists, or project management software to keep track of your progress.
+ - 来自帮助助手